 I left just enough time for a visit to the United Nations on the other side of Geneva, making full use of my travel ticket in the process.
 Although there is no public access to the United Nations with the entrance under armed guard, I was able to photograph the many flags of the United Nations on display just beyond the front gates.

 Whilst outside the United Nations it was impossible to avoid a rather more unusual landmark; The Broken Chair.
 The red chair outside the gates of the United Nations has only three legs, yet still towers over its surroundings.
 According to My Switzerland, the landmark is an appeal to countries to ‘remember the plight of landmine victims’; it is certainly a striking image.

-Before boarding the plane home I managed two last minute Swiss indulgences in the form of an apple tart and non-alcoholic Swiss beer (I had to drive on arrival at Manchester!).
+Before boarding the plane home I managed two last minute Swiss indulgences.
+I treated myself to an apple tart and non-alcoholic Swiss beer since I had to drive on arrival at Manchester!
 The perfect end to my stay in Geneva.